-- The elimination of poverty and reduction of inequality will be attained through raising the levels of employment, as well as through productivity and growth.
-Specifically, the unemployment rate should fall from 25 percent to 14 percent in 2020 and to 6 percent in 2030. - The key plan for creating faster growth and employment is the New Growth Path, which sets out the vision for Government investment, microeconomic reforms that lower the cost of doing business and unblocking constraints to investment in certain sectors. - The rate of labour force participation should rise from 54 percent in 2010 to 65 percent in 2030. - An additional 11 million additional jobs should be created by 2030.
+- The elimination of poverty and reduction of inequality will be attained through raising the levels of employment, as well as through productivity and growth. - The key plan for creating faster growth and employment is the New Growth Path, which sets out the vision for Government investment, microeconomic reforms that lower the cost of doing business and unblocking constraints to investment in certain sectors. - The rate of labour force participation should rise from 54 % in 2010 to 65 % in 2030. - An additional 11 million additional jobs should be created by 2030.

 The release of the recent 'Poverty Trends in South Africa' report by Statistics South Africa shows that the face of poverty is female.
 One of the key challenges in bringing about development and economic transformation in South Africa is the fact that the structure of the economy has not changed and continues to reflect distorted patterns of ownership and exclusion, which has very specific race and gendered dimensions.
-South Africa remains an
+South Africa remains an unequal society and this is reflected in gross disparities in income and wealth.
+Survey data shows that an estimated 10 % of South Africans own 90 - 95 % of all assets.